 In addition, UGI Utilities provides limited administrative services to UGI and various other affiliates pursuant to arrangements authorized by the PAPUC using similar allocation or market-based methods.
-Amounts billed to these entities by UGI Utilities during both the three months ended December 31, 2020 and 2019 totaled \$1.
+Amounts billed to these entities by UGI Utilities totaled \$2 and \$1 during the three months ended March 31, 2021 and 2020, respectively, and \$3 and \$2 during the six months ended March 31, 2021 and 2020, respectively.
 Such amounts reduce costs included in "Operating and administrative expenses" in the Condensed Consolidated Statements of Income.